 Why You Can’t Feed Only Crickets To Your Leopard Gecko

-Your Leopard Gecko needs a varied diet of different insects that fully meet his changing nutritional requirements over the course of his life.
+Your Leopard Gecko needs a varied diet (take a look at our diet guide here) of different insects that fully meet his changing nutritional requirements over the course of his life.

 While crickets are a good staple feeder, they should be alternated with other feeder insects, or supplemented with other insects to create a healthy diet.